-If you’re new to Paris or have just arrived as an expat, it can be a little daunting to know where to meet people and how to develop your social circle.
+If you’re new or have just arrived as an expat, it can be a little daunting to know where to meet people in Paris and develop your social circle.
 Of course, there is the romantic and totally accurate stereotype of Paris being one of the most beautiful cities in the world, however, its size can be a little off putting regarding how and where to put this into action.

 Fortunately, there are many people out there in the same boat and a great many organisations, clubs and meet-ups available, that can help you ‘merrily down the Seine’ on your way to kicking loneliness to the curb!
 Here are a few of our suggestions for you to try.

 Franglish is a weekly event that is organised across several bars and pubs in Paris to help you improve and practice your French while meeting new people.
 There’s always a combination of native French speakers and newbies who want to learn, in a relaxed friendly atmosphere.

 Approximate costs are €12 (which includes a drink) – check their website for specific locations.

 Why not make friends and enjoy a giggle at the same time?
 There are several international comedy venues in Paris, but our favourite has to be Le Paname, which offers English language comedy evenings every Tuesday with a variety of hosts.
 No cover charge, but one drink of €5 is required.

 ‘Come as a visitor, leave as a friend’ is the slogan of Greeters Paris, a not for profit organisation who as volunteers, are ready to give you the low-down on the various neighbourhoods in and around Paris.
 And who knows, perhaps in time, you’ll be become a guide yourself.